Owen Shroyer Interviews - Former WWE Star Enzo Amore

 It's very different.

-And we opened the show with rap, first 10 minutes as a new artist spotlight.
+And we opened the show with rap first 10 minutes as a new artist spotlight.

-And then the last show that we did, we had Bun B and Jadakiss, Styles P the Lock.
+And then the last show that we did, we had Bun B and Jadakiss, Styles P. The Lock.

 So we had, you know, Killer Mike in the front row at our show in Atlanta.

-We're getting the celebrities out, and it's not that fucking plaque mouth pro wrestling fan who's talking shit on the internet.
+And it's not that fucking plaquemouth pro wrestling fan who's talking shit on the internet.

-It's like the average person who likes hip hop and watches WWE and flip it through the channels that know who the Hardy boys are that maybe know who Enzo and Cass were that come to see us.
+It's like the average person who likes hip-hop and watches WWE and flip it through the channels that know who the Hardy Boys are, that maybe know who Enzo and Cass were, that come to see us.

-So we're spoon feeding audiences entertainment, and we give them that high, you know, velocity pro wrestling in a mix on the card.
+So we're spoon feeding audiences entertainment and we give them that high, you know, velocity pro wrestling in a mix on the card.

-Um more than it is that new Japan flavor, that TNA flavor, where it lacks storytelling, if you ask me.
+But fourth rope is more WWE than it is AEW, you know, more than it is that new Japan flavor, that TNA flavor where it lacks storytelling, if you ask me.

 You know, this business was built on storytelling.

-Yeah, it's very in-ring driven as opposed to, you know, we're driving you to the we're driving you to the show because of what goes on in the ring, but yeah, you're getting a performance, you're getting live music, you're getting a whole uh a whole thing beyond just what happens in the ring.
+Well, it's very in-ring driven as opposed to, you know, we're driving you to the, we're driving you to the show because of what goes on in the ring.

 Everything is on God's time.